eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

   reddit message askreddit post questions com reddit com subreddit compose message compose
 ```

-It's not entirely bad: topic 2 seems like its collecting the tokens from links
+Now, it's not entirely bad: topic 2 seems like its collecting the tokens from links
 (I didn't stopword those out, oops), topic 7 looks like its about football or
 some other sport, 13 is probably about American politics, and 18 looks like
 its about world news, etc.